 Formal contractual agreements are in place to protect information security and your confidentiality and sets strict obligations as to the use of that information.
 Any information that is shared with those described above is through security systems like secure file transfer portals and use of encryption.
 They contain clauses relating to the length of time that information can be held for and strict guidelines as to the safe destruction of the information.

 We contact our supporters from time to time to keep them up to date with news and developments relating to our charity, its work and activities, appeals and fundraising opportunities.

-We’ll generally only contact you by post and telephone, and we do this because it is essential to continue to deliver our services to the local community.
-We won’t email or text you without your consent.
+We’ll generally only contact you by post and telephone, and we do this because it’s essential to continue to deliver our services to the local community.
+We will not email or text you without your consent.

 You can, of course, change your preferences at any time.
 If you decide that you wish to stop hearing from us, or change how we contact you, you can do so in any of the following ways:

-- writing to us at our registered office (set out above).
+- write to us at our registered office (set out above).

 We employ a variety of physical and technical measures to keep your personal data safe and to prevent unauthorised access to, or use or disclosure of it.
 Electronic data and databases are stored on secure computer systems and we control who has access to them (using both physical and electronic means).
 Our staff receive data protection training and we have a set of detailed data protection procedures which personnel are required to follow when handling personal data.